Skip to main content

 add-collator <key-id-hex> <wc>:<shard>

-In the simple case you can take a node that monitors all shards and launch a collator for all shards: add-collator <key-id-hex> 0:8000000000000000.
+In a simple scenario, you can use a node that monitors all shards and launch a collator for all of them by running: add-collator <key-id-hex> 0:8000000000000000.

-Also, you can launch a partial node that monitors and collates only a subset of shards.
-Example: launch a node with flags -M --add-shard 0:2000000000000000, launch collator with command add-collator <key-id-hex> 0:2000000000000000.
-This collator will generate blocks in the first group of shards.
+Alternatively, you can launch a partial node that monitors and collates only a subset of shards.
+For example, to launch a node with flags -M --add-shard 0:2000000000000000, you would start the collator with the command add-collator <key-id-hex> 0:2000000000000000.
+This collator will generate blocks in the designated group of shards.

-Note 1: A collator node generates blocks automatically, even without requests from validators.
+• A collator node generates blocks automatically, even without requests from validators.

 Configuring a validator